-Strong convergence of the gradients.
-The convergence of the gradient error of the stabilised problem surpasses the expectations of [9] in Subsection 6.5 but fails to do so in Subsections 6.2-6.3.
-The improved error estimator η_H shows the same convergence rate as the error of the gradients in Subsections 6.2-6.4.
+Strong convergence of the gradients

+The convergence of the gradient error of the stabilised problem surpasses the expectations of [12] in Subsection 'An optimal design example' but fails to do so in Subsections 'Two-well benchmark', 'An optimal design example', 'Three-well benchmark', and 'An optimal design example'.
+The improved error estimator η_H shows the same convergence rate as the error of the gradients in Subsections 'Two-well benchmark', 'An optimal design example', 'Three-well benchmark', and 'An optimal design example'.
 This holds for uniform and for adapted mesh refinements and suggests that η_H is in fact reliable and efficient for $\beta > 0$.